Session to discuss ways to improve Belarus’ energy sector management

 Domestic production of electric energy expanded by 2.1 billion KW.
 “By the way, in 2018 we stopped importing electric energy, which happened for the first time,” the Belarusian leader said.

 “As I was told on several occasions, Belarus’ energy system is one of the most reliable and efficient energy systems on the post-Soviet space, and it is also on par with a number of European countries.
 However, despite these successes, there are a number of shortcomings in the operation of our energy industry.
 It is high time we decide what should be done to remove existing drawbacks and increase the efficiency of the entire energy system.
-Many experts believe that the industry has economic, technological and managerial reserves to come up with a clear-cut action plan,” Alexander Lukashenko said.
+Many experts believe that the industry has economic, technological and managerial reserves to come up with a clear-cut action plan,” Aleksandr Lukashenko said.

 The head of state emphasized that no experiments will be undertaken in this regard.
 “We have no unclear matters that would make us want to experiment.
 Everything is clear.
 The number one task is preventing any setbacks and building on our success without putting the matter on the back burner.
 We also need to take into consideration international energy trends and to adopt best practices and learn from mistakes, first of all of our neighbors,” the president noted.

-Alexander Lukashenko emphasized that the ultimate goal is streamlining the energy system, cutting unnecessary costs, as well as ensuring fair, transparent and competitive rate setting.
+Aleksandr Lukashenko emphasized that the ultimate goal is streamlining the energy system, cutting unnecessary costs, as well as ensuring fair, transparent and competitive rate setting.
 Other areas of focus include raising investment and implementing cutting-edge technology.

 “The government should prepare a comprehensive and feasible plan to promote of use of electricity in the manufacturing sector, agriculture, transport, IT, housing and utilities sector, in everyday life, and other fields,” the head of state said.

 In his words, this issue is inseparably connected with the development of the Belarusian energy sector.
 “Therefore, I urge those in charge not to wait to long and address this issue.
-We have enough capacities for raising electricity consumption today, soon we will have even more opportunities,” Alexander Lukashenko remarked.
+We have enough capacities for raising electricity consumption today, soon we will have even more opportunities,” Aleksandr Lukashenko remarked.